benevolenttech/btek.cc/_drafts/how-to-start-building-valuable-content-for-your-website.md

 Check your currently optimized keywords.
 Checking into Google analytics to see some of your websites traffic sources and understanding the organic keywords that are currently ranking your page will help you to focus on some different keywords or even strengthen the results that you get from keywords you're already ranking for.
 Checking Google analytics and focusing in on the keywords for new content that will help you rank higher in search engines or gain more followers based off of your current results can be a great step.

+**Going a step further:**

-Going a step further: when you start to run out of some of the main keywords that you have been targeting, it could be time to use the Google ad words keyword planner and some other tools to work out long tail keywords and rarer keywords that you could use to capture a larger audience.
+When you start to run out of some of the main keywords that you have been targeting, it could be time to use the Google ad words keyword planner and some other tools to work out long tail keywords and rarer keywords that you could use to capture a larger audience.
 Focus on some of the largest keywords in your market first and then begin building off of the less popular content.

+**Check your competition often:**

-Check your competition often: with any type of content it's important note the competition is doing.
+With any type of content it's important note the competition is doing.
 If Dave created a popular post or they have taken over a search engine ranking from you, you can consider looking into the types of keywords that they are optimizing for and the strategies that they are using to try and emulate them yourself or focus on changing your strategy to overtake them.

 Check out our free SEO template that can be used for keyword optimization through the process of your content creation needs.